Puerto Rican government-debt crisis: Background

 Puerto Rico is a territory of the United States, acquired in 1898 through the Spanish–American War.
 Unlike U.S. states it has no sovereignty, and all of its powers are delegated from the United States Congress under the Territorial Clause of the federal constitution.
 It has had an elected governor since 1948, and elected legislature since 1900.

 While primarily service based, Puerto Rico also has a strong manufacturing sector, with pharmaceuticals and electronics leading the way.
-The services sector, including finance, real estate, and tourism, is a crutial contributer to Puerto Rico’s GDP.
+The services sector, including finance, real estate, and tourism, is a crutial contributor to Puerto Rico’s GDP.
 Its unique geographic location boosts its tourism sector from its tropical climate and cultural heritage.
 Puerto Rico’s trade is heavily reliant on the U.S., and being a territory, most exports are directed toward U.S. markets as well as imports, which benefits from the territory’s duty free access.
 Manufacturing, particularly pharmaceutical and electronics, also play a vital role in the islands GDP, with Puerto Rico being one of the largest pharmaceutical production hubs in the world.
 Agriculture, though smaller, provides exports such as coffee, sugarcane, and tropical fruits.
 The economic framework of the island is a consequence of its dependency on U.S. commercial and regulatory systems.
 However, Puerto Rico’s economy faces challenges such as high public debt, dependence on U.S. fiscal policies, and the features of its geopolitcal location containing many natural disasters.